bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-cluster-architecture.md

 - Use a distributed / failsafe database like MongoDB

 ##### Redis Server
 Redis server is known to be very resilient, and is less impacting when failing ; this is why we considered deploying it as a single node in our architecture schema.
 If it ever fails, consequences will be rather low as it mainly stores transient data, but you would still lose pending asynchronous jobs in the process.
 Losing these jobs will result in a loss of features in the application, but will not prevent it from working overall.

 Depending on the importance of these jobs in your application (for instance, they could be considered mission critical in a DAM application), you have options to provide high availability using Redis:

+//TODO determine what we want to recommend exactly for persistence, see https://redis.io/topics/persistence

 - Use Redis with <a href="https://redis.io/topics/sentinel" target="_blank">Sentinel</a>: in this case, you will need at least 3 Redis nodes to prevent the split-brain problem.
 - Use Redis Entreprise Solution.